Date is announced for a royal visit to see Harrogate's most celebrated shops

 "My mantra is ‘whatever we do is never good enough’.
 Complacency is extremely dangerous.”

-In preparation for the royal visit, Harrogate BID, Harrogate District Chamber of Commerce and a number of local businesses have come together to make sure Prince Albert Row looks its best .
+In preparation for the visit by Princess Anne, Harrogate Business Improvement District, Harrogate District Chamber of Commerce and a number of local businesses have come together to make sure the street looks its best.